Graceallison/Predicting-Obesity-Rates-Based-on-Food-Atlas/README.md

 The version of the Food Environment Atlas we looked at consists of 3,139 observations between 2007-2013 including access and proximity to a grocery store for populations; SNAP affiliated stores, WICS affiliated stores, percent of people with low access to stores, percent of people with no cars and farmers' markets that report direct selling of their produce.

-Before running the model, we checked collinearity between the features so that the model would have a more accurate prediction and removed any columns that contained more than one hundred null values that we were not able to fill with outside research.
+Before running the model, we checked for collinearity between the features so that the model would have a more accurate prediction and removed any columns that contained more than one hundred null values that we were not able to fill with outside research.
 We also conducted a Random Forest model to see which variables had the highest importance score to then run in our linear regression models.
 The features with the highest score were the percent of local farms, the count of grocery stores, the count of SNAPS-Authorized stores, the count of WICS Authorized stores, the rate of adults with diabetes.

 Once the data is cleaned and the collinearity and the important features were analyzed, we ran a linear regression, lasso, ridge, random forest and adaboost on random forest to find the most important features and answer our problem statement.
 The obesity rates ranged from less than 5 and slightly over 60.
 The first linear regression model contained all features and as a result extremely over fit with a training score of .92 and testing score of .64.
 Then we ran a linear regression model with the Random Forest features, the training score was _ and .
 We also ran linear model with features that had a correlation above .1 with Obesity rates were used as the predictors in the next linear regression model.
 The model had an R2 for the training test of .75 and an R2 of .73 for the testing set.
 This was also very overfit and in order to fix this, we ran a lasso and ridge model.
-After running the lasso model, the r2 was .77  for the training set and .75 for the testing set.
+After running the lasso model, the r2 was .73  for the training set and .72 for the testing set.
 The Ridge model, suffered from overfitting with a training and testing score of .914 and .67.

 The top features with the largest coefficient and value added to obesity rate among all the models are percent of people with lowe access to food stores, number of wics affiliated stores per population of 1,000, number of convenience stores per population of 1,000, number of grocery stores, number of SNAP-affiliated store, percent of people that have no vehicle and a low access to store.